mantou132/gem/docs/en/001-guide/README.md

 After the `first-name` attribute is "Observed", he can directly access it through property, and it will automatically convert the kebab-case and camelCase format, when the `first-name` property is changed, the instance element of `HelloWorld` will be re-rendered.

-Similar to ʻobservedAttributes`, GemElement also supports ʻobservedPropertys`/ʻobservedStores` to reflect the specified property/store:
+Similar to `observedAttributes`, GemElement also supports `observedPropertys`/`observedStores` to reflect the specified property/store:

 ```js
 // Omit import...